 You might think age-related muscle loss isn’t something you need to worry about right now.
-But as you enter your late 30s and 40s, your strength will naturally decline.
-This is caused by loss of muscle mass but fear not for there’s we share tips on how to prevent age-related muscle loss so you can keep rocking peak performance into your later years
+But as you enter your late 30s and 40s, strength naturally declines caused by loss of muscle mass.
+But fear not for we share tips on how to prevent age-related muscle loss so you can keep rocking peak performance into your later years

 What is sarcopenia?

 Sarcopenia is the loss of skeletal muscle mass and function.
 As young as we may still feel when we hit 40, the truth is our bodies are in decline.
 Sarcopenia is predominantly caused by:

 - Age-related hormone changes.
 Oestrogen, testosterone, DHEA, vitamin D and growth hormone all decline with age

 - Decreased appetite.
 This is more applicable to elderly people and likely not many readers of this blog but it’s an important factor

 - Decreased activity in the nerves which cause muscle contraction.
 This is heightened by inactivity.
 In short: use it or lose it.
 Inactive people can lose up to 5% of their muscle mass every decade.